isl-org/OpenBot/body/mtv/README.md

 #### II.2.1.
 Overview

 This chapter covers the assembly process of the MTV.
 Note that left and right are the port and starboard sides of the robot and will be used interchangeably in this document.
-Unless stated otherwise, all bolts are ssumed to have flat washers to protect the 3D printed plastic.
-It should moreover be emphasized that the use of spring washers and nylocs allows preventing any loosening of the nuts due to vibrations.
+Unless stated otherwise, all bolts are assumed to have flat washers to protect the 3D printed plastic.
+It should moreover be emphasized that the use of spring washers and nylocs usually allows preventing any loosening of the nuts due to vibrations.

-The assembly process of the MTV can be divided into seven steps, namely:
+The assembly process of the MTV can be divided into seven main steps, namely:
-- **a.** assembly of the the 6 motor modules
+1. assembly of the the 6 motor modules
-- **b.** assembly of the legs
+2. assembly of the legs
-- **c.** assembly of the chassis
+3. assembly of the chassis
-- **d.** assembly of the main compartment
+4. assembly of the main compartment
-- **e.** assembly of the vehicle
+5. assembly of the vehicle
-- **f.** assembly of the power unit, control unit and connection of the different components
+6. assembly of the power unit, control unit and connection of the different components
-- **g.** Testing, programming and use.
+7. Testing, programming and use.

 <p align="center">
   <img src="../../docs/images/MTV/Rover_Assembly.png" width="1000" alt="App GUI"/>